Faltenreich/faltenreich.github.io/index.md

 In my spare time, I discover new programming languages and frameworks for myself by developing and publishing smaller and larger projects on these platforms.

-Feel free to browse through my projects and to contact me if you’d like to.
+Feel free to browse through my projects and to contact me.
 You are welcome!